telerik/blazor-docs/components/treeview/checkboxes/single.md

 ![checking single node example](images/single-node-checking-one-way-binding-example.png)

-### Selection of a single node using two-way data binding
+### Checking a single node using two-way data binding

 You can use two-way binding to get the node the user has checked.
 This can be useful if the node model already contains all the information you need to use.
 It also reduces the amount of code you need to write.